Swiping their way higher: Visa, Mastercard could be the next $1 trillion companies

 “Globally, we still have five to 10 years, at least, to go of penetration,” Ellis said.

-Visa holds a 60% share of the credit and debit card market, followed by Mastercard with 30%, according to Ellis, with American Express (AXP.N) far behind at 8.5%.
+Visa holds a 60% share of the credit and debit card market, followed by Mastercard with 30%, according to Ellis, with American Express far behind at 8.5%.

-Despite their importance in finance, Visa and Mastercard are categorized as part of the S&P 500’s information technology sector .SPLRCT.
-While Apple, Microsoft and chip companies such as Intel Corp (INTC.O) often garner the lion’s share of attention, Visa and Mastercard have been key contributors to the rally in technology shares.
+Despite their importance in finance, Visa and Mastercard are categorized as part of the S&P 500’s information technology sector.
+While Apple, Microsoft and chip companies such as Intel Corp often garner the lion’s share of attention, Visa and Mastercard have been key contributors to the rally in technology shares.

 Their valuations have expanded to their most expensive in at least a decade.
 Visa trades at about 31 times forward 12 months’ earnings estimates, while Mastercard trades at 35 times, according to Refinitiv Datastream.
 Both stocks are trading at a higher premium to the market than they have on average over the past five years.

 The big run for Visa and Mastercard shares has also come during an more than 10-year U.S. bull market, and gains could be more muted in any downturn.
 Stocks started 2020 strong but have pulled back amid concerns over the spread of a virus from China.